 A shepherd leads his flock above the Piano Grande near Castelluccio di Norcia.
 The local sheep ricotta and pecorino cheeses are delicious.

-Also on the Piano Grande, the annual lentil flowers make a spectacular display that attracts thousands of international tourists.
+Also on the Piano Grande, the wildflowers make a spectacular annual display that attracts thousands of international tourists.
 Castelluccio lentils are an IGP product.

 Wider messages for global Slow Food

 Italy’s “slow food by default” culture is mainstreamed into everyday consumption, and supported by strong traditions and proudly regional food cultures, which lend themselves to integration in cultural events and tourism, and to formalisation through protected status denominations.
 In addition, online shopping and the convenience sector have not assumed the same importance as in the UK.
 However, while Italy may have had a head start in Slow consciousness, there is plenty of scope for similar progress in the UK.